cpichard/filesequence/README.md

 Description
 ------------

 Filesequence was a toy project to learn and practice haskell.
-As of today it contains a library and a bunch of tools that makes the life easier when you have to work with sequences of files, and is perfectly usable in production.
+As of today it contains a library and several tools that make the life easier when you have to work with sequences of files.
+They are perfectly usable in production.
 By sequence of files we mean a set of files with a common prefix and suffix and a "counter" number in between.
 This library is specially tailored for the visual effect and post production industries, where the sequence of images or geometries generally share the same patterns.

 Tools
 --------